 - 3 tablespoons chicken base or chicken bouillon powder

-- 2 dried bay leaves
+- 2 bay leaves dried

-- 3-4 serrano chiles left whole with stems removed (optional, for spicy flavor)
+- 3-4 serrano chiles left whole with stems removed optional for spicy flavor

-- 1 head of garlic peed and chopped
+- 1 head garlic peeled and chopped

 - 1 pound dried red kidney beans